-In the state of Florida, it is against the law to refer to yourself as a bounty hunter.
+It is against the law in Florida to refer to yourself as a bounty hunter.
 In Florida, skipped fugitives are apprehended by limited surety agents or professional bail bondsmen.
-Bounty hunting refers back to a time where it meant the apprehension or killing of a person.
-Today, the term bounty hunter is simply referred to some one who is rewarded for apprehending a bail jumper.
-However, aside from this quirk, the laws regarding bail enforcement in Florida are not unnecessarily strict.
-The state has a very high crime rate, which provides bounty hunters with all the work they have time to handle, even in the beginning stages of the career.
+Bounty hunting refers to a time when it meant the apprehension or killing of a person.
+Today, the term bounty hunter refers to someone rewarded for apprehending a bail jumper.
+However, aside from this quirk, the Florida bail enforcement laws are not unnecessarily strict.
+The state has a very high crime rate, which provides bounty hunters with all the work they have time to handle, even in the beginning stages of their careers.

 Is a Bail Enforcement Officer the same as a Bounty Hunter?

-It can be, depending on what context you use the word Bounty Hunter in… On this web site, we refer to Bounty Hunters NOT JUST AS BAIL OFFICERS, but one who helps assist in the capture of fugitives wanted by local, state & federal authorities where BOUNTIES/REWARDS are given to those who provide tips leading to the capture of fugitives.
+It can be, depending on what context you use the word Bounty Hunter in… On this website, we refer to Bounty Hunters NOT JUST AS BAIL OFFICERS, but one who helps assist in the capture of fugitives wanted by local, state & federal authorities where BOUNTIES/REWARDS are given to those who provide tips leading to the capture of criminals.

 In 1872 a U.S. Supreme Court Case “Taylor vs Taintor” gave bail agents nearly limitless authority in their duties while recovering a fugitive.
-Unlike a police officer, a bail enforcement agent can enter private property without a permit, but limited to recovering fugitives who have “skipped bail”.
+Unlike a police officer, a bail enforcement agent can enter private property without a permit but is limited to recovering fugitives who have “skipped bail”.

 What is skip tracing?

 Skip Tracing is the electronic means of tracking down a suspect.
-Skip Tracing is a skill that can be learned not only by detectives, by anyone who must find someone who has gone missing.
+Skip Tracing is a skill that can be learned by detectives and anyone who must find someone who has gone missing.
 With the advent of the Internet, skip tracing techniques have become highly sophisticated.
 There are many avenues and leads that can be checked using computers.
-As well as the previously mentioned routes, these include social security number checking, voter registration searches, neighborhood inquiry searches, traffic ticket and marriage record checking.
-As more personal information is held on databases, skip tracing has become less time consuming with a higher chance of success.
+As well as the previously mentioned routes include social security number checking, voter registration searches, neighborhood inquiry searches, and traffic ticket and marriage record checking.
+As more personal information is held on databases, skip tracing has become less time-consuming, with a higher chance of success.

 Education and Training in Florida

-If you want to become a Florida bounty hunter, the first step is to call the Florida Department of Financial Services to see if you meet qualification requirements to become a licensed bail bondsman.
-Candidates who qualify must then complete all required training to prepare for the rigors of the job and to become knowledgeable about the state laws and regulations governing fugitive recovery.
+To become a Florida bounty hunter, the first step is to call the Florida Department of Financial Services to see if you meet the qualification requirements to become a licensed bail bondsman.
+Candidates who qualify must then complete all required training to prepare for the job’s rigors and become knowledgeable about the state laws and regulations governing fugitive recovery.
 Once training is complete, candidates must get a Limited Surety Agent Temporary License.
 This requires submitting fingerprints, passing a criminal background check, and paying application and licensing fees.

-The best way to become a Bail Enforcement Agent is to find someone who is knowledgeable in the industry and offer your services to them for FREE “temporarily”.
-Preferably a firm who offers Bail Enforcement services.
-Working for a bail bond company or a firm who offers fugitive recovery services allow you to gain the experience needed to successfully earn rewards in the industry.
-You can then apply skip tracing techniques & use your newfound skills to track down fugitives that have large rewards on their heads which can be $50k.
+The best way to become a Bail Enforcement Agent is to find someone knowledgeable in the industry and offer your services to them for FREE “temporarily.”
+Preferably a firm that offers Bail Enforcement services.
+Working for a bail bond company or a firm that provides fugitive recovery services allows you to gain the experience needed to successfully earn rewards in the industry.
+You can then apply to skip tracing techniques & use your newfound skills to track down fugitives with large bounties on their heads, which can be $50k.

-Full details on this step of the process are available from the Agents and Agent Licensing Department.
-Bounty hunters working on a temporary license are then required to complete a one-year internship working alongside a licensed, experienced bail bondsman.
-This internship must include working at least 30 hours a week for a year.
-After the internship is completed, the candidate must pass a final examination at a Promissory Testing Center.
+Full details on this process step are available from the Agents and Agent Licensing Department.
+Bounty hunters working on a temporary license must complete a one-year internship with a licensed, experienced bail bondsman.
+This internship must include performing at least 30 hours a week for a year.
+After completing the training, the candidate must pass a final examination at a Promissory Testing Center.